 © Mat Arney via Philleigh Way

-Considered Cornwall’s most romantic venue and sought-after for its incredible beachside weddings, Lusty Glaze’s restaurant is perfect for lunch or coffee with a view.
-Open from 9:30am to 4pm, and for dinner during selected dates from March, expect small and simple dining.
+Considered Cornwall’s most romantic venue and sought-after for its incredible beachside weddings, Lusty Glaze makes a lovely spot for coffee with a view.
+Open from 9:30am to 4pm, cosy up by the wood burner and watch the waves roll in.
 Dogs are always welcome, and often have their own bed and water bowl ready and waiting beside the table.

 6. Treatments for two

 Nothing says romance quite like a night beneath the stars.
 Add an outdoor pool and a cocktail or two, and you have the perfect date night at C Bay Spa.
 Based in Carbis Bay, their sundowner sessions include use of the hydro and swimming pools, garden sauna pod and relaxation lounge.